-(This course requires a prerequisite: SAR 320 Exercise Physiology)
+This course requires a prerequisite SAR 320 unless administrative approval is granted.

 SAR 490 Senior Research Project (3 semester hours)

 This course covers the basic knowledge of measurement, data analysis, and evaluation for conducting evidence-based practice in exercise and sport science, physical education, fitness, health, and sport-related fields.
 A study of measurement theory, instruments used to collect data, and procedures for data analysis specific to human performance, kinesiology, exercise, and sport are also covered in this course.